 Parties can be planned for all residents or just the children.
 Some party ideas include:

 - Holiday parties

 To learn more about volunteering at WC&S, please contact us at email@example.com.

-WC&S has a limited number of opportunities for individual volunteers, typically during work hours Monday through Friday.
+WC&S has a very limited number of opportunities for individual volunteers, typically during work hours Monday through Friday (we unfortunately do not have availability on weekends due to limited staffing).
 Individual volunteers do an array of jobs at Women’s Center & Shelter.
 Some individuals, called WC&S Helpers, take on special projects that are crucial to our operations.

 Helpers are individuals who work directly with a member of our staff on projects around the building that may include: